martynas199/EliteBooker-frontend/TYPOGRAPHY_GUIDE.md

-# Typography System - Noble Elegance Beauty Salon
+# Typography System - Elite Booker Beauty Salon

 ## 🎨 Overview

-This document outlines the complete typography system for the Noble Elegance beauty salon booking application.
+This document outlines the complete typography system for the Elite Booker beauty salon booking application.
 The system uses a luxury pairing of **Playfair Display** (serif) for headings and **Poppins** (sans-serif) for body text, creating an elegant and readable experience across all devices.

 ---